 Where does your water come from?

-Four supply wells in the Blackstone River Watershed provide the water for our Millbury customers.
-The water from each well is treated and then distributed to our customers through an extensive network of over 52 miles of piping and a 1.2 million-gallon water storage tank.
-Our system serves approximately 8,800 people.
-The average amount of water our sources delivered to the Millbury System in 2019 was 1.59 million gallons per day.
+The water provided to our Millbury customers comes from three groundwater supply wells.
+The Oak Pond well was not in service in 2020.
+The water from each well is treated and then distributed to our customers through an extensive network of over 52 miles of piping and a 1.2-million-gallon water storage tank.
+Our water supply system is located within the Blackstone River Watershed and serves approximately 8,800 people.
+The average amount of water from our sources delivered to the Millbury system in 2020 was 1.61 million gallons per day.

-The City of Worcester supplemented our own sources by providing 14,345 gallons of water to our system in 2019, accounting for less than 1% of the total use.
+The City of Worcester supplemented our own sources by providing 57.4 million gallons of water to our system in 2020, accounting for 9.7% of the total use.
 The distribution system is also interconnected to the water system in Grafton for emergencies or periods of high water use.